Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 Once dried, take a cloth/rag and wipe the surface with some pressure.
 The paint will come off in places rubbed in with the candle, creating that shabby chic look.

 Although it works with new wood, I think it looks better with the aged one.
-You can always fake the aged look by using stain first or chose any aging methods from my post on how to distress wood and make it look old and weathered.
+You can always fake the aged look by using stain first or choose any aging methods from my post on how to distress wood and make it look old and weathered.

 Whitewashing pine using wax or gel stain